 Who Cold Wallets May Be Suitable For

 Cold wallets are ideal for those who want to store a large number of crypto assets in a more secure environment.
 For example, I have a cold wallet and a hot wallet.
 I keep some of my coins in a hot wallet for easy use online.
 My hot wallet makes it easy to buy coins.
 However, the bulk of my crypto assets are transferred to a cold wallet, where they are kept offline.

 Some exchanges that provide hot wallets, such as Binance, limit the storage capacity to encourage you to move some of your assets offline and into a cold wallet to increase security.
 A cold wallet offers a good solution for storing some of your cryptocurrencies safely.
 Just be aware that if you lose your cold storage or you forget your private keys, you might not get those coins back.

 You can actually use paper as a cold wallet.
 With this, you write down your keys on a piece of paper.
 It's also possible to print out a page with a QR code that allows you to sign a transaction from your cold wallet.

 But there are also specifically designed hardware wallets that look similar to USB drives or smart cards.
 Some of the most-used cold wallets include:

-For many cryptocurrency enthusiasts, understanding a hot wallet vs. cold wallet is an important part of deciding how to manage their assets.
+From there, you can take on the hot wallet vs. cold wallet.
 In many cases, it makes sense to have a hot wallet connected to the internet and keep a limited number of coins inside for ease of use.
 However, for security, use a cold wallet to store the bulk of your assets so they're less accessible to potential hackers.